 New Zealand has been continuously involved in UN peacekeeping activities since the 1950s.
-In 2011 458 New Zealand Defence Force troops and more than 75 police officers were serving in 19 UN-led or UN-endorsed peacekeeping missions.
+In 2011, 458 New Zealand Defence Force troops and more than 75 police officers were serving in 19 UN-led or UN-endorsed peacekeeping missions and peace support operations.
 In addition to providing personnel, New Zealand also helped pay for these operations, contributing $22.2 million to the UN peacekeeping budget in the 2010/11 year.

 Development of peacekeeping

-In 1945 the UN was created and given the mandate ‘to save succeeding generations from the scourge of war’.1 In the UN context peacekeeping has involved the deployment of forces, sometimes unarmed, in order to prevent and contain hostilities and to keep adversaries apart.
+In 1945 the UN was created with a mandate ‘to save succeeding generations from the scourg–e of war’.1 In the UN context peacekeeping has involved the deployment of forces, sometimes unarmed, in order to prevent or contain hostilities and to keep adversaries apart.
 It is based on principles of consent, impartiality and of not using force except in self-defence.
 It is different from peace enforcement, which involves the use of coercive measures including military force to bring an end to hostilities, and peace making, which describes diplomatic actions designed to bring conflict to a negotiated end.

 Peacekeeping missions are often led by the UN, but they have also taken place under the banner of regional organisations such as NATO (North Atlantic Treaty Organization) or the African Union.

 The 140-strong PRT was based in Bamyan province, north-west of Kabul.
-Its mission was to patrol and provide security, train the Afghan army and police and provide assistance to the UN in Afghanistan.
-By August 2012, 10 New Zealand soldiers had died while stationed in Afghanistan: eight in combat and two in non-combat situations.
+Its mission was to patrol and provide security, train Afghan army and police personnel and provide assistance to the UN in Afghanistan.
+Ten New Zealand soldiers died while stationed in Afghanistan: eight in combat and two in non-combat situations.
 The PRT was withdrawn from Afghanistan in 2013.

 From the New Zealand government’s perspective, engagement in Afghanistan served three purposes.
-It supported the UN, offered an opportunity to work more closely with NATO, and was an important part of restoring the bilateral security relationship with the US, which had been strained after New Zealand adopted nuclear-free policies in the 1980s.
+It supported the UN, offered an opportunity to work more closely with NATO, and helped restore the bilateral security relationship with the US, which had been strained after New Zealand adopted nuclear-free policies in the 1980s.

-When police were dispatched on peace-support operations, officers were ‘borrowed’ from district commanders around the country.
-Operations overseas became increasingly common in the 2000s, and it sometimes took as long as nine months before a replacement was found.
+When police were dispatched on peace support operations, officers were ‘borrowed’ from district commanders around the country.
+Operations overseas became increasingly common in the 2000s, and it sometimes took as long as nine months for a replacement officer to be found.

-In 2012 police remained on deployment in Afghanistan, Bougainville, the Solomon Islands, East Timor and Tonga.
-The danger faced by police deployed in areas of war, danger or emergency was recognised in 2012 when they became eligible for burial in New Zealand services cemeteries.
+In 2012 police were deployed in Afghanistan, Bougainville, Solomon Islands, East Timor and Tonga.
+The danger faced by police deployed in areas of war, danger or emergency was recognised in 2012, when they became eligible for burial in New Zealand services cemeteries.

 Criteria for peace support operations

-The deployment of troops and police to the Solomon Islands, East Timor and Afghanistan in the 2000s put considerable strain on New Zealand’s limited resources.
-The government developed four criteria to determine whether or not to contribute to a particular peace support operation:
+The deployment of troops and police to Solomon Islands, East Timor and Afghanistan in the 2000s put considerable strain on New Zealand’s limited resources.
+The government developed four criteria for determining whether to contribute to a peace support operation: